nrfconnect/sdk-nrf/samples/nfc/record_launch_app/README.rst

 Testing
 =======

-After programming the sample to your development kit, perform the following steps to test it:
+After programming the sample to your development kit, complete the following steps to test it:

 1. Touch the NFC antenna with the smartphone or tablet and observe that **LED 1** is lit.
 #.
-Observe that the smartphone or tablet launches the nRF Toolbox application.
+Observe that the smartphone or tablet launches the `nRF Toolbox`_ application.
 #.
 Move the smartphone or tablet away from the NFC antenna and observe that **LED 1**
    turns off.

    .. note::
       Devices running iOS require the nRF Toolbox app to be installed before testing the sample.
-	   Devices running Android will open Google Play when the application is not installed.
+      Devices running Android open Google Play when the application is not installed.

 Dependencies
 ************